Rakaneth/tcod-tut-2023/README.md

 * Pressing `ESC` during normal play will prompt the player with a dialog to save.
 Choosing `Yes` will save the game and return to the title screen.
 * An `Exit Game` option has been added to the title screen, allowing the game to exit without having to close the window

+### Addendum 2023-7-29

+#### Combat Improvements

+* Potions of various kinds spawn in the world.
+    * Healing potions apply a regeneration effect that scales with the potency of the potion.
+    * Poison potions apply a poison effect that deals damage that scales with the potency of the potion.

+#### UI Improvements

+* `i` brings up the inventory menu, and `ENTER`/`RETURN` select an item to use. `ESC` closes the item menu (and most other menus).
+* There is a `MenuWithValues` class that allows the selected string to stand for some underlying value.

+#### Development Improvements

+* Upgraded `tcod-ecs` from 3.4 to 4.2.1, thanks to HexDecimal's help.

 ### Screenshots from Week 4

 ![gameover](/screenshots/gameover.png)
 ![rikkas](/screenshots/rikkas.png)

 ## Week 3